 At the Company's annual meeting on December 16, 2014, the Company's stockholders approved and adopted the Company's 2014 Omnibus Performance Award Plan (the "Plan").
 The Board adopted the Plan on November 17, 2014, subject to and effective upon its approval by stockholders.
 With the adoption of the Plan, no new awards will be granted under the 2000 Incentive Plan, although it will remain in effect for options that are currently outstanding in accordance with their terms.
 The Plan authorizes the grant of awards relating to 150,000 shares of the Company's Common Stock.
-As of December 31, 2017 and December 31, 2016 there were 24,000 and 16,000 share options issued under this plan, respectively.
+At March 31, 2018 and December 31, 2017 there were 24,000 share options issued under this plan.